brndnmtthws/brndn-io/content/posts/every-day-is-a-gift/index.md

 So next time you stub your toe, try to remember those millions of other sperm who gave their lives, and that it was you who won the greatest lottery known to humanity.
-Remember that you're experiencing a minor inconvenience in a universe that shouldn't mathematically exist, on a planet perfectly positioned around a stable star, in a body that's the product of 3.8 billion years of evolution, during the safest and most prosperous era in human history.
+You're dealing with a minor inconvenience while living on a planet that can support you, in a body shaped by 3.8 billion years of evolution, at a time when a stubbed toe is usually just a stubbed toe.

 Every ordinary moment—every breath, every heartbeat, every mundane Tuesday afternoon—is statistically miraculous.
 We exist against odds so astronomical that mathematics itself struggles to express them in a way we can wrap our heads around.
-And perhaps that's the ultimate reframe: not that we should feel grateful despite life's difficulties, but that the very fact we're here to experience difficulties at all is the most extraordinary gift imaginable.
+I don't always feel grateful in the moment, and I doubt I ever will.
+But it helps to remember that even getting to have this annoying Tuesday afternoon is pretty wild.

-There it is, written in the language of the universe—_math_: every day truly is a gift.
+Maybe that's enough: every day is a gift.

 [^1]: National Center for Biotechnology Information, "Fertilization - Molecular Biology of the Cell" (<https://www.ncbi.nlm.nih.gov/books/NBK26843/>)
 [^2]: CDC Morbidity and Mortality Weekly Report, "Achievements in Public Health, 1900-1999: Healthier Mothers and Babies" (<https://www.cdc.gov/mmwr/preview/mmwrhtml/mm4838a2.htm>)